open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

     b3 --> C
 ```

+2. if an addon has `desiredConfigSpecHash` in its `ManagedClusterAddon` status(means the addon is using a template),
-2. start an addon manager for every template-type addon as go-routine to install and register the addon agent.
+start a go-routine to act as the manager of this template-type addon to install and register the addon agent.

 ```mermaid
 graph LR